About

 The Step We Skipped

-Most career prep assumes you have something concrete to point to.
-A skill.
-A credential.
-A clear professional identity.
+Most career prep assumes you have something concrete to point to: a skill, a credential, or a clearly defined lane.

-Cgility exists to give them the step that comes before: language for how they create value, regardless of title or technical skill.
+Cgility exists to restore the step that comes before: a way to understand how you work and where you create value, regardless of title or technical specialization.

 A Closing Thought